kevinlanzon/ytb-code-test-app/README.md

 I then added the routes for the book controller actions and removed the logic from the user show page into a partial to clean up this view.
 I would normally do this with code that needed to be reused elsewhere, to prevent unnecessary duplication.

 I thought that the AdminMailer might be causing the site to respond slowly when creating users.
-To test this I commented out the action in the users controller and checked the response times in the terminal.
+To test this I commented out the mailer code in the users controller and checked the response times in the terminal.

 With the AdminMailer in the Users Controller (3.9ms):
 ---